aaronkyle/social-development/context/social-policy/social-policy_ifc.md

 * Environmental and Social Review Procedure (April 2013) [PDF]
 * Environmental and Social Review Procedure (February 2009) [PDF]

+International Finance Corporation (IFC)<br>
+2009, version 4<br>

+As part of IFC commitment to socially and environmentally sustainable development, the Environmental and Social Review Procedures (ESRP) [2009, version 4] establish and verify the sustainability of client projects, as well as their conformance with Performance Standards and the Extractive Industry Review (EIR).

+Included within the ESRP is IFC’s explanation of the terms “Free Prior and Informed Consultation (FPIC)” and “Broad Community Support (BCS)” as part of the requirements for community consultation and Performance Standards and EIR.
+The ESRP also details which projects require FPIC and BCS and the methodology used by IFC to determine client fulfilment of these requirements.

+As noted in the ESRP, both the PS and EIR requirements for FPIC and BCS are applicable to:
+* Any proposed project with significant adverse impacts on affected  communities (i.e., in any project categorized ‘A’ by virtue of its predicted social impacts)<br>
+* Any proposed project where Indigenous People are directly affected.
+In such cases, there is an additional obligation for clients to enter into good faith negotiation with IPs as outlined in PS 7.1.

+In order to verify the client’s fulfilment of the Performance Standards and EIR requirements for FPIC and BCS, the IFC has developed a documenting matrix.
+Essentially the matrix is designed to answer these two questions:
+* Has the client conducted free, prior and informed consultation regarding the investment project, and enabled the informed participation of affected communities?<br>
+* What  is the level of support and dissent related to the project among the affected communities for the investment project?

+Based upon the answers to these questions, IFC classifies the quality of its client’s consultation efforts and the projects conformance with the Performance Standards, the Extractive Industry Review, and IFC’s overall commitment to socially and environmentally sustainable development.

+The ESRP also details IFC’s environmental and social appraisal process for direct investment projects and the environmental and social review process from public disclosure through the signing of legal documents.
+These processes involve s series of steps leading to an IFC approved Environmental and Social Review Summary (ESRS) and Action Plan.

+Finally, the ESRP outlines IFC’s procedures for direct investment supervision, the disclosure and supervision procedures concerning IFC’s financial intermediary investments, and the social and environmental requirements for IFC managed advisory services.&nbsp;

 * Environmental and Social Review Procedure (July 2007) [PDF]

+International Finance Corporation (IFC)<br>
+2007<br>

+...confirms the shift to more inclusive a continuous process of engagement between companies and stakeholders, particularly project affected persons encompasses a range of approaches for the entire life of the project.
+...

 * Environmental and Social Review Procedure (April 2006) [PDF]
 * Environmental and Social Review Procedure (December 1998) [PDF]